domainic/domainic-attributer/README.md

 * Tell you when they change?
 * Distinguish between required arguments and optional settings?

 That's exactly what Domainic::Attributer does!
-It's particularly useful when building domain models, value objects, or any Ruby classes where data integrity and clear interfaces matter.
-Instead of writing repetitive validation code, manual type checking, and custom attribute methods, let Domainic::Attributer handle the heavy lifting while you focus on your domain logic.
+It provides a declarative way to define and manage attributes in your Ruby classes, ensuring data integrity and clear interfaces.
+It's particularly valuable for:

+* Domain models and value objects
+* Service objects and command patterns
+* Configuration objects
+* Any class where attribute behavior matters

 Think of it as giving your attributes a brain - they know what they want, how they should behave, and they're not afraid to speak up when something's not right!